asastats/docs/code-of-conduct.md

 ### Issue creation

-The Tasker who has marked the comment with `:noted:` has to create a card in our Issue Tracker and assign him/herself to the card afterwards.
+The Tasker who has marked the comment with `:noted:` has to create a card in our Issue Tracker and assigns him/herself to the card afterward.

 The card should be created under the "Incoming" list in the related board.
 If the request is a priority bug report or update request, then the Tasker should label it that way (red/highest priority).